Tomcc/dojo/readme.txt

 Open dojo.xcodeproj, hit build.
 Done.
 It will get installed as a Framework into /Library/Frameworks for future use.

 Tested on Snow Leopard x64, XCode4

-*** IPHONE OS ***

-Drop the Dojo folder to your project, and select "Create group for any added folder", delete (as in "Remove Reference") the other Platform's folders (Apple/OSX, Linux, Win32) and you're good to go.

-Code drop-in is indeed ugly, but Apple's policy about dylibs is not crystal clear (and OpenFeint does this, so.)

-Warning: On IOS you will need a custom main.mm calling UIApplicationMain, and .xib interface file that links the UIView to Apple/IOS/Application class.

-Tested on IOS 4.3, XCode4

 *More systems to come*